+ito, pointo.

+Key legislation Malaysian Anti-corruption Commission Act (MACC Act)

+Private sector bribery Yes

+Extraterritorial effect Yes

+Exemption for facilitating payment No

+Defences There are no defences at present.
+Please note, however, that the Malaysian Anti-Corruption Commission (Amendment) Act 2018 (the Amendment Act) came into force on 1 October 2018, with the exception of Section 4.
+Section 4 of the Amendment Act amends the MACC Act by inserting a new section 17A.
+When it comes into force, section 17A will introduce far-reaching corporate liability provisions seeking to penalise commercial organisations for the corrupt practices of its associated persons.
+An "adequate procedures" defence in respect of such an offence will be available

-Key legislation Malaysian Anti-corruption Commission Act (MACC Act) Private sector bribery Yes Extraterritorial effect Yes Exemption for facilitating payment No Defences There is no statutory defence under the MACC Act.
-However, the Guidelines for Giving and Receiving Gifts in the Public Service permit those in public service to accept gifts up to a certain value if they are reported Penalties for individuals For serious bribery, imprisonment up to 20 years and a fine of not less than five times the sum/value of the gratification where it is capable of being valued or is of a pecuniary nature, or MYR10,000 (approx. US\$2,400), whichever is higher.
-There is also a general penalty of a fine up to MYR10,000 (approx. US\$2,400) or imprisonment up to two years or both Penalties for companies No additional penalty specific to companies Collateral consequences No Anti-corruption treaties United Nations Convention against Corruption
+Penalties for individuals For serious bribery, imprisonment up to 20 years and a fine of not less than five times the sum/value of the gratification where it is capable of being valued or is of a pecuniary nature, or MYR10,000 (approx. US\$2,400), whichever is higher.
+There is also a general penalty of a fine up to MYR10,000 (approx. US\$2,400) or imprisonment up to two years, or both